-A primary researcher conducting the research and the researcher's institution will be responsible for managing IFs and IRRs in that research.
+A primary researcher conducting research and the researcher's institution will be responsible for managing IFs and IRRs in that research.
 However, when the primary researcher is contributing data and/or samples to a biobank or like repository, the primary researcher (who may also represent a "collection site"), the biobank, and secondary researchers who access data and/or samples from the biobank are all part of a biobank research system.
 They each have a role to play in responsible management of IFs and IRRs as data and samples flow through the system.
 The biobank itself should strive to see that the biobank research system fulfills IF/IRR responsibilities, as the biobank is the central resource, with typically the longest continuous existence and funding (compared to primary and secondary researchers), contractual and operational relationships with both primary and secondary researchers, and recognized duties of custodianship, stewardship, and accountability.

 Biobanks should strive to ensure that the process of designing a biobank research system includes development of explicit policy on whether IFs and IRRs will be returned.
-Some biobank research systems may be designed to irretrievably strip identifiers at the initial collection of data and samples and to take other steps to block reidentification.
-By blocking reidentification, this design will block the return of individual findings as well.
-However, many biobank research systems will retain a capacity to reidentify individual contributors-either at the primary research or collection site, at the biobank itself, or by a "trusted intermediary."
-When the capacity to reidentify individual contributors remains, the biobank should work to create a responsible approach to return of IFs and IRRs within the biobank research system, in keeping with the recommendations below.
+Some biobank research systems may be designed to irretrievably strip identifiers at the initial collection of data and samples and to take other steps to block re-identification.
+By blocking re-identification, this design will block return of individual findings as well.
+However, many biobank research systems will retain a capacity to re-identify individual contributors -- whether at the primary research or collection site, at the biobank itself, or by a trusted intermediary.
+When the capacity to re-identify individual contributors remains, the biobank should work to create a responsible approach to return of IFs and IRRs within the biobank research system, in keeping with the Recommendations below.

-In a biobank research system, responsibilities for handling IFs and IRRs can be broken down into four steps organized by the acronym CARR:
+In a biobank research system, responsibilities for handling IFs and IRRs can be broken down into 4 steps organized by the acronym CARR:

-- (1) Clarifying the criteria for evaluating findings and the roster of returnable IFs and IRRs - (2) Analyzing a particular finding to decide whether it should be offered to the contributor - (3) Reidentifying that contributor (or contributors, if multiple individuals one are affected by the finding) - (4) Recontacting the contributor to offer the finding
+- Clarifying the criteria for evaluating findings and the roster of returnable IFs and IRRs: - Analyzing a particular finding to decide whether it should be offered to the contributor; - 3.
+Re-identifying that contributor (or contributors, if multiple individuals one are affected by the finding); and - 4.
+Recontacting the contributor to offer the finding.

-To address the fulfillment of the CARR responsibilities in the biobank research system of which the biobank is a part, the biobank should have a multidisciplinary committee such as an Incidental Findings Committee, Return of Results Committee, or ICOB.
+To address fulfillment of the CARR responsibilities in the biobank research system of which the biobank is a part, the biobank should have a multidisciplinary committee such as an Incidental Findings Committee, Return of Results Committee, or Informed Cohort Oversight Board.
 These committees, focusing on IFs and IRRs issues, will need to interact with other relevant committees, particularly the IRBs at the biobank and at the primary research or collection sites.